opensoldat/polyworks/pwinstall/ReadMe.txt

 Make sure these files exist in your Windows\System32 folder: MBMouse.ocx, COMDLG32.OCX, mscomctl.ocx, msvbvm60.dll, dx8vb.dll, scrrun.dll.
 The first three are included in the PolyWorks zip, the others can be found with google.
 If putting them in the Windows\System32 folder doesn't work try resistering the missing files: start -> run, type in regsvr32 name_of_file.dll_or_ocx.

 10. I get a runtime error when I start PolyWorks.
-Try changing the Dir entry in the Preferences section in polyworks.ini to your opensoldat directory.
+Try changing the Dir entry in the Preferences section in polyworks.ini to your OpenSoldat directory.

 11. Are there poly bugs in maps made with PolyWorks?
 In PolyWorks the "bouncy poly" bug has been eliminated (where polys would randomly turn bouncy along the edge after compiling).
 Poly bugs associated with vertices still occur, but they are easy to prevent with correct poly placement.
 Read the Map Maker Manual for more info.